blazardsky/photoshop-scripts/README.md

 Create an action where you start the script (*File > Scripts > Browse* ...
 Locate and start the file)

+OR:

+- Edit > Keyboard Shortcuts
+- Under "Application Menu Command" open "File"
+- Search for "Scripts", you should find the name of the script, then click on "add schortcut" button on the right

 **BASIC INFORMATIONS:**
 These scripts need a little setup before you can use 'em: